XxRoloxX/xterm-server/README.md

 ## With xterm.js

 You can connect to the server using the xterm.js library.
-Here is an example of how you can connect to the server:
+Here is an example of how you can do this within a browser:

 ```javascript
 import { Terminal } from "xterm";